 “…Living in a post-apocalyptic world morbid and horrid

 The secrets of the past they hoarded…”3030 lyrics, “Deltron 3030” © Universal Music Publishing Group

-Jes Negrón founded RETCON to change the narrative regarding historically colonized communities in the general SF/F consciousness, especially in the States.
+Jes Negrón founded RETCON to change the narrative regarding historically colonized communities in the general SF/F consciousness, especially in the States, where she resides.